 When the foot of a fly is seen through the microscope, two membranes, or cushions, can be noticed.
 These are covered with tiny hairs, each with a disc at the end.
-(See the microscopic image below.)
-Some scientists believe that the discs act as suction pads or suckers, and that when a fly walks on the ceiling, holding the fly up there by the pressure of the air.
+Some scientists believe that these discs act as suction pads or suckers; when a fly walks on the ceiling, the discs hold the fly up there by their internal air pressure.
 Against this theory, however, is the fact that when the air is drawn out of a vessel in which the fly is walking upside down, the insect does not fall off.

 You might also like:

 - Why and how do spiders spin threads?

 - Why are insects like moths attracted towards light?

 - Why do ants touch each other with their heads when they meet?

 - How do insects like mosquitoes and bees infect us through their sting or bite?